plsdlr/tensorflowliteonpizero/README.md

  0. Preparation: Building the arm-linux-gnueabihf-g++ toolchain
  1. Compiling libtensorflow-lite.a and minimal
- 2. Building piwheel for tensorflow lite
+ 2. Building bindings for tensorflow lite
- 3. Alternative: Using the precompiled Wheels
+ 3. Installing Wheels or using the precompiled Wheels
  4. Loading a model and testing tflite_runtime